eslavnov/ttmg_server/README.md

 ## Our approach

 This solution streams the response of your LLM directly into your TTS engine of choice, allowing it to reply quickly even for long responses (around 3-5 seconds; your mileage might vary depending on the TTS engine/model).
 So now if you ask your LLM to tell you a long story, you don't have to wait 15 seconds to get a response.
-The flow would look like this:
+The flow would look like this (see [[For nerds] General flow](#for-nerds-general-flow) for more details):

-*You send a request to the LLM => the response is read token by token in real time until we hit the end of a sentence => the sentence is sent to your TTS system => we immediately stream the audio => the audio stream starts a few seconds after your initial request => as more sentences are processed, they are added in real-time to the audio stream*
+*You send a request to the LLM => the response is read token by token in real time until we hit the end of a sentence => the sentence is sent to your TTS system (the audio starts a few seconds after your initial request) => as the LLM returns more sentences, they are processed by the TTS engine and added in real-time to the audio stream*

 ## Supported LLM/TTS engines